Segnale/DRL_Project1-Navigation/README.md

 10. An example of a trained agent in the bananas collection enviroment.

 The file `my_methods.py` provides the implementation of the DQN algorithm.
-The agent class is included in `dqn_agent.py` while the Deep Neural Network models used by the agent are included in the `model.py`.
+The agent class is included in `dqn_agent.py` while the Deep Neural Network models used by the agent are in the file `model.py`.

-## ToDo list

-Much more stuff can be done to around this project.

-### Training Algorithm improvements

-This Deep Q-Learning algorithm can be still improved with proved extensions.
-Here the planned implementations:
-1.Prioritized replay
-2.Distributional DQN

-### Deep Analysis of the Paramenters and Architecture

-Wide analysis of the impact of the training parameters and model architecture on the training performance.
-For that, I will setup a specific notebook.

-### Step to Pixel Based State Space

-Use the *Navigation_Pixels.ipynb* and adapt the agent code to solve the banana collection enviroment using raw pixels.
-That will require mainly the modification of the `model.py` to include convolutional layers.